TEALSK12/introduction-to-computer-science/lesson_22.md

 3. Activity

-    -   Direct students to complete the ["Another Brick in the Wall"](lab_22.md) activity individually or in pairs
+    -   Direct students to complete the ["Another Brick in the Wall"](lab_22.md) activity individually or in pairs.
+Try to pair students that have not previously interacted.
         -   Remind students to continue using the principles learned with basic loops
         -   Encourage students to write scripts that are as short and succinct as possible while still being functional and readable

 4. Debrief
     -   Show a student's solution
-        -   Either request a volunteer or cold call
+        -   Either request a volunteer or cold call alternative
         -   Point out uses of nested loops
     -   Ask students to describe how loops, specifically nested loops, made the assignment easier
         -   Each brick, or at least each row, would have needed to be coded separately creating much longer scripts